David Jassy

 David Moses Jassy (born April 11, 1974), is a Swedish musician, songwriter and music producer.
 With Andrés Avellán, he was part of a Swedish R&B hip hop duo, Navigators.
-After split up of the group, Jassy went on to writing music and producing a number of international acts such as Akon, Keith Sweat, Oxlade, Alkaline, YG Marley, Chloe Bailey, Ashley Tisdale, Britney Spears, Sean Kingston, Afro B, Snoh Aalegra, Arash, Eve, No Angels, Mohombi, Djodje, David Carreira,Darin, Navigators, Charice, Heidi Montag, Bayanni, singah, AV, Jizzle, Loreen, Petter, 1.cuz, Ant Wan and many more.
+After the group split up, Jassy continued to write music and produce albums for a number of international acts.
 He is the founder of Jassy World Entertainment, a music production and publishing company.

 Early years: Navigators

-David Jassy formed, with Andrés Avellán, the R&B hip hop duo, Navigators.
-They released first single, cover of Joyce Sims' song "Come into My Life" in 1998.
+David Jassy formed the R&B hip hop duo, Navigators with Andrés Avellán.
+Their first single, a cover of Joyce Sims' song "Come into My Life" was released in 1998.
 In the same year they released another single called "I Remember".

-In 1999 they released their third and most successful single "Superstar" that stayed 11 weeks in Swedish Singles Chart reaching number 20.
-In the single "Superstar", Jassy and Avellan sampled bassline from Chic's classic "I Want Your Love".
-In the same year their only album Daily Life Illustrators was released, reaching number 27 in the Swedish Albums Chart.
+In 1999 they released their third and most successful single, "Superstar" which stayed on the Swedish Singles Chart for 11 weeks and reached number 20.
+For the single "Superstar", Jassy and Avellan sampled the bassline from Chic's classic "I Want Your Love".
+In the same year their only album Daily Life Illustrators was released, reaching number 27 on the Swedish Albums Chart.

 Musical production

 Jassy co-wrote "Be Good to Me" and "Not Like That" from Ashley Tisdale's Headstrong and "It's Alright, It's OK" and "Crank It Up" from Tisdale's Guilty Pleasure.
 He also co-wrote "Goodbye to Yesterday" and "Back Off" by No Angels, "Love Struck" by VFactory", "Runaway" and "Karma" for Darin, "Body Language" for Heidi Montag and "Pyramid" for Charice.

+He has produced albums for acts such as Akon, Keith Sweat, Ayra Starr, Wale, odumodublvck, Oxlade, Alkaline, French Montana, YG Marley, Chloe Bailey, Ashley Tisdale, Britney Spears, Mariana Froes, Sean Kingston,Davido, Afro B, Snoh Aalegra, Arash, Eve, No Angels, Mohombi, Djodje, David Carreira,Darin, Navigators, Charice, Heidi Montag, Bayanni, singah, AV, Jizzle, Loreen, Petter, 1.cuz, Ant Wan and others.